 And a local house 40meters away from the hotel I stayed 4nights in Damascus was hit mortars and killing two locals after the day I left.

-A good local friend in Damascus summed of the conflict pretty well, when he explained that the country needs reforms, but it can wait, You don’t argue about the color you should paint your house when it’s burning down.
+A good local friend in Damascus summed of the conflict pretty well, when he explained that the country needs reforms, but it can wait, You don’t argue about the colour you should paint your house when it’s burning down.

 Getting a Syrian visa can be a pain, first of all so will you need a local contact in Syria that can guarantee for you, that you are the person you claim to be.
 This can not be a random person you meet online.
-With a local contact will the visa process than take 10+ weeks.
+With a local contact will the visa process then take 10+ weeks.

 I know from very trustworthy people that Syria is currently reviewing the visa process for tourists and its hoped that a more streamlined process will be put in place by 2019.
 In the meantime, if there is a Syrian embassy in your country you can make an application through them.
-If there isn’t you have to go to the Syrian embassy in Beirut and apply but that process will still weeks, a 10 weeks minimum.
+If there isn’t you, have to go to the Syrian embassy in Beirut and apply but that process will still weeks, a 10 weeks minimum.

-I will not under any circumstances reveal my contact, and the reason is simple.
+I will not, under any circumstances, reveal my contact, and the reason is simple.
 I have no idea who you are, and if you are the person, you claim to be.
 And the reason is simple, for my contacts safety.

 Last year one of the most famous tourist guides in Syria that was able to bring groups of foreign tourists and journalist in.
-But one of the guests in his group that was traveling with a dual citizenship used his Australian passport proved to be a Spy under his other nationality.
+But one of the guests in his group that was travelling with dual citizenship used his Australian passport proved to be a Spy under his other nationality.

 Because of this persons lie so is it now much harder for everyone to obtain a visa.